Arizona State vs Mississippi State Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 06)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over tons of data from every simulation between the Sun Devils and Bulldogs and using recursive machine learning and impressive AI to examine the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over tons of data from every angle between the Sun Devils and Bulldogs and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.

-Remi has been most keyed in on the trending weight human bettors regularly put on coaching factors between a Sun Devils team going up against a possibly strong Bulldogs team.
-In reality, the true game analytics might reflect a moderate lean against one Vegas line in particular.
+Interestingly enough, the data has been most keyed in on the unproportionally assigned weight emotional bettors tend to put on coaching factors between a Sun Devils team going up against a possibly rested Bulldogs team.
+In reality, the true game analytics might reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.